OrdoLuminis/ordoluminis.github.io/_posts/2025-09-07-repentance-and-faith.markdown

 <small>
 13\.
 Luk.
 13:3.<br>
 14\.
 Matt.
+22:32.<br>
+15\.
+Matt.
 15:8-9.<br>
-15\.
+16\.
 Jas.
 2:14-26.
 </small>

 <p style="text-indent:2em;">
-These are they that accumulate false teachers who entice them with new teachings<sup>16</sup> that cause them to fall into debauchery<sup>17</sup> and abuse the precious grace of our God by twisting it into a license to sin.<sup>18</sup> Everyone has sin,<sup>19</sup> but not everyone pursues lifestyles of indulgent sin.<sup>20</sup> Though we may stumble, make mistakes, and God forbid backslide, there is no such thing as a born again Christian that &ldquo;practices&rdquo; sin, because the Son of God holds them securely, and the evil one cannot touch them.<sup>21</sup> Dr. Bruce Demarest (2006), a PhD graduate of the University of Manchester, delineates:</p>
+These are they that accumulate false teachers who entice them with new teachings<sup>17</sup> that cause them to fall into debauchery<sup>18</sup> and abuse the precious grace of our God by twisting it into a license to sin.<sup>19</sup> Everyone has sin,<sup>20</sup> but not everyone pursues lifestyles of indulgent sin.<sup>21</sup> Though we may stumble, make mistakes, and God forbid backslide, there is no such thing as a born again Christian that &ldquo;practices&rdquo; sin, because the Son of God holds them securely, and the evil one cannot touch them.<sup>22</sup> Dr. Bruce Demarest (2006), a PhD graduate of the University of Manchester, delineates:</p>

 <blockquote>
 Second Pet 2:1 describes “false prophets” who “secretly introduce destructive heresies, even denying the Sovereign Lord who bought them.”
 These persons professed to be Christians and were influential teachers of the church.
 Peter’s elaboration of them as “brute beasts, creatures of instinct, born only to be caught and destroyed” (v.
 12), “springs without water and mists driven by a storm” (v.
 17), and “slaves of depravity” (v.
 19) shows that the subjects were unregenerate professors of the faith.
 The end of their apostasy is described as “swift destruction” (cf. v.
 12b, 17b) (p.
 457-8).